 We have an agreement with Christian Book Distributors to stock sufficient quantities of books for MNSOM classes.
 Many of our books can be found on their website and MNSOM receives a referral fee bonus from ChristianBook.com for items purchased through the links provided on each course page.

 Step 6 – Complete Homework

 Completing the homework and reading the textbook typically takes fifteen to twenty hours, but may vary depending on student study habits.
-It is important to have the homework completed before class.
+It is required to have the homework completed before class.
+If you are not able to complete it or need to cancel for another reason, you will pay the $25 rollover tuition fee to change your registration to your next class.
 Forty percent of the grade is based on homework and the exam is also based on the homework.

 Step 7 – Attend Class

 The first part of the day is spent going over the Text Overview questions.
 The students then take and correct the exam.
-The afternoon is organized by the instructor for further learning, practice, and discussion on the topic.
+The session after the exam is organized by the instructor for further learning, practice, and discussion on the topic.

 Step 8 – Internships

 For those desiring credentials with the Assemblies of God, there is a mandatory internship for each level — Certified, Licensed, and Ordained.
+Internship are a minimum of 6 months long (maximum of 24 months) so registration must be started before June 1 the year you are applying for credentials in order to meet the November 30 deadline.
 You can register for the internship on the normal class registration page.
 Check out the Internship page for more information.

 Step 9 – Credentials